 - 70% would like a family member to make medical and care decisions on their behalf, in the event of mental incapacity

 - 77%haven’t discussed end of life medical and care wishes

 - 36% admit to having made no provisions at all, such as a Will, LPA, pension or funeral plan

 Solicitors for the Elderly (SFE): Is an independent national organisation of legal professionals who provide specialist legal advice for older and vulnerable people, their families and carers.
-Wills and Estates team leader Fiona Ashworth and Associate Solicitors Aileen Hirst (Colchester) and Sarah White (Clacton) are full accredited members of SFE.
+Wills and Estates team leader Fiona Ashworth and Associate Solicitor Aileen Hirst (Colchester) are full accredited members of SFE.
 You can find out more here.